HoutzC/NPS-Discover/README.md

 - Help menu for simple new user support
 - Excel data export (implemented but not active to lower project costs in publish to web)

-View the final product [here](https://www.novypro.com/project/nps-discover).
+View the final product [here](https://www.novypro.com/project/nps-discover)!
+- It should be noted that the final Report is sourcing data from a static CSV file as the database was terminated upon completion to save costs.